pointW/helping_hands_website/content/publication/haojie_edge_grasp/index.md

 publication: In *Arxiv Preprint 2023*
 publication_short: In *Preprint 2023*

-abstract:Given point cloud input, the problem of 6-DoF grasp pose detection is to identify a set of hand poses in SE(3) from which an object can be successfully grasped.
+abstract: Given point cloud input, the problem of 6-DoF grasp pose detection is to identify a set of hand poses in SE(3) from which an object can be successfully grasped.
 This important problem has many practical applications.
 Here we